Walrus: everything you need to know about WAL

 Walrus is a network for storing large files in a decentralized way.
 Think of images of NFTs, game assets, AI datasets, or even entire websites.

 Many blockchains are not suitable for putting such files directly on-chain.
 That is often too expensive or technically impractical.
-Walrus aims to solve that problem.
-Instead of storing data with every validator, a file is split across multiple storage nodes in the network.
+Walrus tries to solve that problem.
+Instead of storing data with every validator, a file is distributed across multiple storage nodes in the network.
 Nodes are computers of participants that provide storage space.

-Those nodes must then be able to demonstrate that they truly store their portion of the data.
-That way, content remains available without everything having to be entirely on the blockchain itself.
+Those nodes must then be able to prove that they are actually storing their portion of the data.
+That way, content remains available without everything having to reside entirely on the blockchain itself.

 How does Walrus work?